-The University of California, Berkeley participates in the William D. Ford Federal Loan Program, which allows students enrolled at least half-time (6 units) to borrow money directly from the federal government at a fixed interest rate.
+UC Berkeley participates in the William D. Ford Federal Loan Program, which allows students enrolled at least half-time (6 units) to borrow money directly from the federal government at a fixed interest rate.
+The loans accrue simple interest while in school and repayment begins six months after graduation or dropping below half-time.
+Interest capitalizes upon entering repayment.
+The standard repayment length is 10 years.
+We offer Loan Repayment workshops in your final term to provide additional tips and strategies.

 Federal Direct Grad PLUS Loans are non-need based loans.
 Grad PLUS Loans require a credit check.
 To be eligible for a Grad PLUS loan you must meet the other general eligibility requirements for the Federal Student Aid Programs, and must not have an adverse credit history (i.e. no more than 90 days late on any debt, no bankruptcies or tax liens within the past 5 years, and no defaults or adverse actions on any prior education debt).
 Students can borrow a Grad PLUS Loan up to the remaining total cost of education each year, minus any other expected financial aid.